ava-labs/avalanchego/graft/coreth/sync/README.md

 - Verifies the block the engine has received matches the expected block hash and block number in the summary,
 - Adds a checkpoint to the `core.ChainIndexer` (to avoid indexing missing blocks)
 - Resets in-memory and on disk pointers on the `core.BlockChain` struct.
-- Updates VM's last accepted block,
+- Updates VM's last accepted block.
 - Applies the atomic operations from the atomic trie to shared memory.
 (Note: the VM will resume applying these operations even if the VM is shutdown prior to completing this step)